 Another factor to take into consideration is how the child feels about staying home alone.
 Some children aren’t comfortable with it and will say so.
 Others may appear to be ok with the idea, but turn out to be too afraid to actually do it.
-This is why staying home alone should first be done on a very short-term basis.
+This is children new to staying home alone should only be left for a short time to begin with.

 An hour or two is the longest time a child should be left alone the first day they try it.
 They should be left with a reliable means of communication and someone should be ready to come home right away if the child feels overwhelmed.

 Parents who have a strong need to leave their child alone (for financial or work-related reasons) should remember that feeling safe is not something a child can be “talked into”.
 If they don’t feel safe, try to address their concerns.
 If they are still afraid, perhaps they are simply too young to be left alone.

 Not only is every child different, but so is every home.
 Before any home is safe enough for a child to stay home alone, all medications, guns and alcohol should be firmly secured in a childproof location.